-Hamburger-Veggie Crumble consists of ground beef and veggies combined for an easy can-opener supper.
+Hamburger and Vegetables over Biscuits is an easy can-opener supper for that night when you have no time to cook.
 Serve over toast, biscuits, rice or mashed cauliflower or potatoes.

-1. Quick.
-10 minutes from can opener to table.
+1. It’s quick.
+10 minutes from can opener to the table.

 3. No recipe required.